-Ronnie Hernandez, Chapter President & Founding Father of KSU ACJA
+President Emeritus I & Founding Father of KSU ACJA

 Ronnie Hernandez was granted emeritus status by the KSU ACJA membership on April 19, 2012.
 Under the leadership of Mr. Hernandez, the group gained much success in the areas of retention and positive publicity.
 Thanks to the help of the K-State Collegian, Wildcat 91.9, KMAN Radio, among other media outlets, the American Criminal Justice Association - Kappa Sigma Upsilon Chapter received much positive attention from members of the K-State community and the Manhattan area as a whole.
 Mr. Hernandez took the initiative to work with the media and more to promote the fraternity to a high standard in order to let the people know of its existence as well as getting the group to a good start.

 Aside from working with the media, President Hernandez initiated and launched the official website of Kappa Sigma Upsilon Chapter for the first time in January of 2012.
 He worked with professionals from web communications to take the website live on the K-State server and interconnect with social networking websites like Twitter and Facebook.
+Additionally, he wrote the Constitution and By-Laws for the subordinate chapter, which was approved by the membership by unanimous consent.
 He was also successful in recruiting professional guest speakers from a variety of criminal justice fields, including but not limited to, the FBI, ATF, US Secret Service, DEA, a judge from the KS Court of Appeals, attorneys, and more.
 He also worked closely with the staff of K-State Career and Employment Services to hold a field trip to the Kansas Law Enforcement Training Center near Hutchinson, KS and held a group social at the Cosmosphere and Space Center.
 He greatly appreciated their generosity, support, and partnership.

-During his administration, he attempted to focus mainly on group retention and fundraising in order to ensure a successful future for the newly created subordinate chapter.
-When the chapter was first founded in December of 2011, it had 7 members total and doubled to 20+ by the end of his term.
+During his administration, he attempted to focus mainly on group retention and fundraising in order to ensure a successful future for the newly created subordinate chapter at the time.
+When the chapter was first founded in December of 2011, it had 7 members total and increased to nearly 30 by the end of his one semester term.